idehweb/php-ftp-copy-all-files/README.md

-# How to copy files from a server to other server in php
+# How to copy files from a server to other server in php with ftp
 How do you copy or move your files from a server to another server? do you download them into your computer, then again you upload on other servers? ;-)